Dr. Philip Awadalla

-Philip Awadalla, PhD, is a Senior Investigator at the Ontario Institute for Cancer Research, Professor of Population and Medical Genomics at the University of Toronto, and is a Principal Investigator of the Canadian Partnership for Tomorrow Project and biobank.
-He is also the Director of the Genome Canada, Canadian Data Integration Centre.
-Dr. Awadalla was trained at the University of Edinburgh, and his team focuses on the development of next-generation genomics approaches, model-based tools and population-based approaches to study mutation rates, genome biology, and cancer.
-His team’s research also focuses on systems and population genomics approaches to capture signals in population-based samples or families as well as tools to capture rare or de novo variants, potentially critical to disease phenotypes.
-Dr. Awadalla’s main research interests include identifying genetic determinants of blood disorders and cancers; and genomic epidemiology of age related disorders in population cohorts.
+Dr. Philip Awadalla, PhD, is a Senior Principal Investigator at the Ontario Institute for Cancer Research, Professor of Population and Medical Genomics at the University of Toronto and is a Director and Principal Investigator of the Ontario Health Study/Canadian Partnership for Tomorrow Project.
+He is also the Director of the Genome Canada Canadian Data Integration Centre.
+Dr. Awadalla was trained at the University of Edinburgh and his team focuses on the development of next-generation genomics approaches, model-based tools and population-based approaches to study mutation rates, genome biology and cancer.
+His team’s research also focuses on systems and population genomics approaches to capture signals in population-based samples or families as well as tools to capture rare or de novo variants and pathways, potentially critical to disease phenotypes.
+Dr. Awadalla’s main research interests include identifying genomic determinants of blood disorders and cancers, understanding mutation and recombination biology and genomic epidemiology of age-related disorders in population cohorts.

 Recombination affects accumulation of damaging and disease-associated mutations in human populations.